tetherless-world/SQuARE/index.md

 ```
 **Explanation**

-Since _restriction} is an all disjoint classes restriction with classes listed in _list}, each member in _list} is disjoint with each other member in the list.
+Since _restriction_ is an all disjoint classes restriction with classes listed in _list_, each member in _list_ is disjoint with each other member in the list.

 **Example**